In This Article

 Meet the Expert

 Dr. Melissa Levin, MD, is a dermatologist based in New York City.
-She graduated from the University of San Francisco School of Medicine in 2011 and has been practicing, specializing in dermatology, for the last eight years.
+She graduated from the University of San Francisco School of Medicine in 2011.

 What Is a Retinoid?